 One of the most contested regulations on the books dictates how many hours a driver may be actively working before taking a mandatory break.
 These laws have been on the books for decades, and have been credited with reducing the instances of driver fatigue.
 However, through the years, drivers have figured out how to circumvent the requirements of their company by falsifying records to make it appear like they took the mandatory rest time when the law warrants it.
 In recent years, technology has made this workaround much more complicated since computers in trucks record this information and send it to the companies.
 Drivers have been rallying to have some of the laws relaxed, saying that they are the cause of drivers engaging in riskier behavior.

-To find out more about the trucking rules and regulations in your state, consult a tractor trailer accident lawyer in Indianapolis, IN.
+To find out more about the trucking rules and regulations in your state, consult a truck accident lawyer in Indianapolis, IN, like from Ward & Ward Law Firm.